The HertsCam Network

 The case for emancipatory education is well made in this report and the examples presented are inspiring.
 It seems clear to me that readers of this report will be persuaded that educational innovation, as it is exemplified here, has an essential role to play in the cause of Palestinian freedom.

-Download the Ramahi Report
+Download the Ramahi Report FROM THE ARCHIVE

 Picture